snowleo208/weather-app-v2/README.md

-## Weather App - hava
+## Local Weather App - hava

 This app can view current local weather at a glance and powered by [React.js](https://reactjs.org/) and [DarkSky API](https://darksky.net/dev/docs).
 Open it and view your local weather at a glance!
-You can also change temperature from °F to °C degrees using the switcher on top right.
+You can also change temperature from °F to °C degrees using the switch on top right.

 ## User Story
 - I can see the weather in my current location.